froz9/Untargeted_Metabolomics_MS-DIAL/README.md

 <img width="802" height="398" alt="Screenshot 2025-11-10 211245" src="https://github.com/user-attachments/assets/afab4958-0058-45bd-91f8-df6a7469840d" />

-7. It is important to set the Acquisition type based on your data characteristics, for the **`Microbial Natural Products Research Lab Chemistry Faculty, UNAM`**.
+7. It is essential to set the Acquisition type based on your data characteristics, for the **`Microbial Natural Products Research Lab Chemistry Faculty, UNAM`**.
 The data was acquired in DIA mode, so click the `DDA` button to display the list of options, then select AIF.
 8. Click the `Set to all` button.

 <img width="804" height="400" alt="Screenshot 2025-11-10 212202" src="https://github.com/user-attachments/assets/4e90e93f-3398-4372-953b-8a0fd5d25f37" />